liamsmith3194/personal-best-pt/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want a consise easy to understand description of the training methods offered.
+REWORD LATER
+        2. As a First Time Visitor, I want the feel comfortable with the content and imagery I am are viewing.
+        3. As a First Time Visitor, I need to know where the company is based and how to get there.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        4. As a First Time Visitor, I want to know about the personal trainer
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        - What qualifications does he have?
+        - How long has the PT been working for?
+        - Why should I book a session?
+        5. As a First Time Visitor, can I trust this person?
+Have they been reviewed well by previous clients are they numerous testimonials for me to look at.
+Do they have a social media presence which is regularly updated and followed.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.
+        1. ?
+        2. ?
+        3. ?

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        1. ?
+        2. ?
+        3. ?

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used are Code Insititue red, and white.
     -   #### Typography
         -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
     -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+        -   The first thing you see if the background hero image and horizontal tag line, designed to stun the vistor's attention and draw them in to see what is on offer.

 *   ### Wireframes